 - 1 cup of White Rice

 - 4 cups of Water

 Boil 1 cup of white rice in 4 cups of water for 10 to 30 minutes (maybe longer) until the water turns a creamy white color.
 Remove the liquid and allow it to cool.
 Save the cooked rice for later use.
 Once cooled, give it to your cat as often as they will consume it.
 Discontinue if your cat starts vomiting and contact your veterinarian.
-For those cats not interested, you can add a couple of teaspoons of pet-safe turkey broth or pet-safe bone broth (be sure it does not contain any onions or garlic).
+For those cats not interested, you can add a couple of teaspoons of pet-safe turkey broth (be sure it does not contain any onions or garlic).

 Alternatives to rice water